 Handling units system

-• Putaway: assigning incoming goods to inventory throughout the warehouse using WMS-based mobile devices.
+• Putaway: Assigning incoming goods to inventory throughout the warehouse using WMS-based mobile devices.

-• Voice picking: integrating a voice system with WMS and ERP to allow for hands-free order picking.
+• Voice Picking: Integrating a voice system with WMS and ERP to allow for hands-free order picking.

-• Shipping: handling outbound shipments with WMS-based mobile applications for accurate shipment processing and fast loading.
+• Shipping: Handling outbound shipments with WMS-based mobile applications for accurate shipment processing and fast loading.

 Inventory management